 - a brick engraved with their name to be placed in the Dunham Garden

-Deadline: Students, faculty and staff submit nominations online by March 1 of odd-numbered years.
+- Deadline: Faculty and staff submit nominations online by March 1 of even-numbered years.

 Rules of Eligibility for the Award